Tenclea/Easy-GTN/README.md

 ## How to use the bot

 ### How do I guess a number ?
-Open up Discord with the same account as the one you'll be using as a bot.
+1. Open up Discord with the same account as the one you're using as a bot.
-Go to the channel where there is a game of Guess The Number running.
+2. Go to the channel where there is a game of Guess The Number running.
-Type `.start` `maxNumber`, and watch the "magic".
+3. Type `.start` `maxNumber`, and watch the "magic".

 ### Config file
 Those are the "global variables" that are very useful to the bot.